This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a well child visit?

 A well child visit is when your child sees a healthcare provider to prevent health problems.
 Well child visits are used to track your child's growth and development.
 It is also a time for you to ask questions and to get information on how to keep your child safe.
 Write down your questions so you remember to ask them.
 Your child should have regular well child visits from birth to 17 years.

-What milestones of development may my child reach by 4 years?
+What development milestones may my child reach by 4 years?

 - Speak clearly and be understood easily

-- Know his first and last name and gender, and talk about his interests
+- Know his or her first and last name and gender, and talk about his or her interests

 - Identify some colors and numbers, and draw a person who has at least 3 body parts